 Water Level Markers and Roadway Delineators

-To assist with emergency response, VDOT has installed water level delineators at the S-scurve area on Brooke Road to allow emergency responders to monitor water depth during flooding events.
+To assist with emergency response, VDOT installed water level delineators at the S-curve area on Brooke Road to allow emergency responders to monitor water depth during flooding events.

-Delineators have also been placed along the road to define the pavement edge.
+Delineators were placed along the road to define the pavement edge.